Bloom’s Taxonomy

 Origins of the Learning Theory

-Bloom’s taxonomy was created in 1956 (Bloom, 1956) under the leadership of educational psychologist Dr Benjamin Bloom in order to promote higher forms of thinking in education such as analyzing and evaluating rather than just remembering facts or rote learning.
+Bloom’s taxonomy was created in 1956 (Bloom, 1956) under the leadership of educational psychologist Dr Benjamin Bloom in order to promote higher forms of thinking in education such as analyzing and evaluating rather than just remembering facts or memorizing.
 Throughout the years, Bloom’s taxonomy has remained relatively unchanged, though in 2001, the names of the levels were revised by David Kathwohl and Lorin Anderson (Anderson & Krathwohl, 2001).
 While the hierarchy is similar to the original form, now each level is identified by a verb, indicating what the learner can do at that particular stage in their learning.

 Fundamental Tenets of the Theory